timescale/docs/cloud/user-management.md

 ### Removing members from a project group
 1. [Log in to your Timescale Cloud account][cloud-login] and navigate to the `Members` section.
-1. Locate the Member you want to remove in the list, and click the trashcan icon.
+1. Locate the Member you want to remove in the list, and click the trash can icon.
 1. Confirm the deletion by typing DELETE, and click `Delete`.
 1. The member is deleted from the project immediately, and can no longer switch